 Develop and modify formative and summative assessments.

-Receive and unpack a large number of classroom-ready resources for all core topics in the physics curriculum.
+Receive and utilize a large number of classroom-ready resources for all core topics in the physics curriculum.

-Meet and share ideas with peers and colleagues.
+Network, share ideas and talk about best-practices with peers and colleagues.

 And a whole lot more!

 Each day I gained deeper understanding in physics as well as pedagogical design, which has fundamentally elevated my teaching and dramatically improved learning outcomes for my students.

 During the workshop I was able to develop a solid foundation in multiple representations and questioning techniques.
 I was able to enhance my current lessons to offer a very thorough treatment of the subject matter right from day one.

 From this course, I have developed a deeper understanding of physics for myself and I learned completely new ways to stimulate thinking in my students.
 The entire course was a model for how to run a successful physics classroom.

 Since I took the Rutgers course, my students are more engaged, able to collaborate more effectively about physics concepts, and are enjoying the class much more.
 Matt’s class has given me the tools to help my students reach new heights.